kay14/WowChat_Android/README.md

 ----------

-## Public methods in the Framework:
+## Public methods in the Framework

 | Method 		| Description                    			|
 | ------------- | ------------------------------------- 	|